Leonardo1903/Concise/README.md

 # Concise
-A web application to summarize articles by providing a URL.
+A web application designed to summarize articles by providing a URL.
+Concise simplifies the process of extracting key information from lengthy articles, making it easier for users to consume content efficiently.

 ---